samwakewatson/MSBS/README.md

 # Modular Sharded Blockchain Simulator (MSBS)

 ## What is MSBS?
 **MSBS** is an open source sharded blockchain simulator based on the BlockSim simulator.
-MSBS aims to provide simulation constructs that are intuitive, hide unnecessary detail and can be easily manipulated to be applied to a large set of blockchains design and deployment questions (related to performance, reliability, security or other properties of interest).
-At the core of BlockSim is a Base Model, which contains a number of functional blocks (e.g., blocks, transactions and nodes) common across blockchains, that can be extended and configured as suited for the system and study of interest.
+It is a transaction level blockchain simulator that aims to accommodate the more complex systems of consensus sharded blockchains implement.
+The simulator aims to be applicable to the majority of sharded blockchain systems, and adapts the consensus, network, and incentives layer abstractions seen in BlockSim to the case of sharded blockchains.
 MSBS is implemented in **Python**.

-For more details about BlockSim, we refer to our journal paper that can be freely accessed online https://www.frontiersin.org/articles/10.3389/fbloc.2020.00028/full
+A paper detailing the design of our simulator will be released in the near future.

 ## Installation and Requirements